rejetto/hfs/README.md

 This is a list of available frontend events, with respective parameters and output.

 - `additionalEntryProps`
+  - you receive each entry of the list, and optionally produce HTML code that will be added in the `entry-props` container.
   - parameters `{ entry: Entry }`

     The `Entry` type is an object with the following properties: